BA (Hons) (Top-Up)

 All staff have or are working towards higher level Master’s and/or professional industry-based qualifications.
 Our staff maintain strong links with Sheffield Hallam University and regularly update their knowledge and skills with the university and through sector links and professional communities of practice.

-Legislation Regulations and Policy in Health and Social Care (20 credits)
+Political and Sociological Perspectives in Health and Social Care (20 credits)